Ty France Player Props: Mariners vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, the 10th-best in MLB.

-- The Yankees have the third-ranked team ERA across all league pitching staffs (3.70).
+- The Yankees have a 3.68 team ERA that ranks third among all league pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs allowed (79 total, 1.1 per game).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (80 total, 1.1 per game).

-- Brito gets the call to start for the Yankees, his first of the season.
+- German gets the start for the Yankees, his 14th of the season.
+He is 4-4 with a 4.30 ERA and 65 strikeouts in 69 2/3 innings pitched.

-- The 25-year-old right-hander makes his season debut and pitches for the first time in more than a year.
+- In his most recent appearance on Friday, the righty went two innings against the Boston Red Sox, giving up seven earned runs while surrendering seven hits.

+- The 30-year-old has amassed an ERA of 4.30, with 8.5 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.